 - You can take your child on the terrace and ask him or her to describe the patterns of the stars and what he or she thinks.

 - We guarantee you will be amazed by your child’s imagination!
 Also, it is a good way to encourage counting.

 Children look into magazines and newspapers to find interesting pictures they can cut out.

-- You can ask your kid to keep in mind a story or theme for this project, so that he or she can come out with a story from the paper cutting.
+- You can ask your kid to keep in mind a story or theme for this project so that he or she can come up with a story from the paper cutting.

-- Ask him to glue the paper cuttings in order in a page.
+- Ask him to glue the paper cuttings in order on a page.